Hunter Dickinson: Freshman season

-Dickinson led Michigan in scoring (14.1), rebounding (7.4), double-doubles (5) and 10+ rebounding games (5).
+Dickinson led Michigan in scoring (14.1), rebounding (7.4), double-doubles (5), and 10+ rebounding games (5).
 He helped Michigan extend its list to three straight years with a player on the All-Freshman team, joining Ignas Brazdeikis (2019) and Franz Wagner (2020).
-Following an outstanding season, Dickinson was named first-team All-Big Ten by the media, second=team All-Big Ten by the coaches, a Big Ten All-Freshman honoree and the Big Ten Conference Freshman of the Year.
+Following an outstanding season, Dickinson was named first-team All-Big Ten by the media, second-team All-Big Ten by the coaches (along with Isaiah Livers and Wagner), a Big Ten All-Freshman honoree and the Big Ten Conference Freshman of the Year.
 He was also named a consensus second team All-American, becoming Michigan's first consensus All-American since Nik Stauskas in 2014 and 13th all time.
+Dickinson declared himself eligible for the 2021 NBA draft on May 26.
+As of June 14, he was not projected to be drafted.
+As the July 7 deadline approached he was not listed above the mid second round by anyone, and on July 6, he decided his best option was to return to Michigan.